How Helicopter Parenting Impacts a Child’s Confidence

 Setting the Stage for Anxiety

 Some parents become what is known as “helicopter parents.”
-They manage their child’s life so closely from infant and toddler playdates, to sports, to school, to friends and so on, that it ends up backfiring in the end.
+They manage their child’s life so closely from infant and toddler playdates to sports to school to friends and so on, that it ends up backfiring in the end.
 Being overly involved and hovering around a child is a sign that the parent themselves is very anxious.

-A child picks up on their parent’s anxiety and then becomes anxious themselves.
+A child picks up on their parent’s anxiety and then become anxious themselves.
 She learns that she can only function with the help of a parent.
 Your daughter also needs to find a way to adapt to her parent’s anxiety.
 She might withdraw and become sad and isolated, and/or she may learn to rebel against what she experiences as being over-controlled.

 Either way, this leads to an unhappy child who can become an anxious and unhappy adult.
 We see clear evidence of this, not only when a child is still living with parents, but after they leave home as well.
 The effects can linger for years and impact their ability to function.
 Here’s an example of some research on the subject.